EnvisionDoc/api_en/gettingstarted.md

         .sync();
    ```

-2. With the API logging feature enabled, returns both the request parameters with time stamp and response after calling the API.
+2. For the GET method, if the API logging feature is enabled, both the request parameters with time stamp and response are returned after calling the API.
 The sample code is as follows:

    ```
    Poseidon.config(PConfig.init().appKey(accessKey).appSecret(secretKey).debug())